 From the first time, I read Robert Frost’s “The road not taken,” I have had an affinity for the poem.
 It is a poem about the choices we make and how we reflect on them later in life.
 Every choice leads down a new road.
 With every road, a new path is formed.
-When I started my high school graduation speech with “The road not taken,” I couldn’t have imagined forks that would appear in my road.
+When I started my high school graduation speech with “The road not taken,” I couldn’t have imagined forks that would appear on my road.
 My paths were sometimes very different and with every choice, I knew I couldn’t regret my choice even if it ended badly.
 Over the last five years, I have been going down roads that I would have never thought possible.
-I went 8 hours from home for college, did a solo cross-country road trip (twice), worked in a U.S. national park, moved to Africa, and moved to Colorado.
+I went 8 hours from home for college, did a solo cross-country road trip (four times), worked in a U.S. national park, moved to Africa, and moved to Colorado.
 I can’t believe the roads I have taken, but I don’t let the fear of the unknown stop me from living.
 I sometimes wonder what would have happened if I had made a different choice, but we will never know.
-I have made my road my own and in the end it has made all the difference.
+I have made my road my own and in the end, it has made all the difference.

 Who is the Traveler?